StevenGann/StevenGann/README.md

 - _Deep Space 9_ was peak _Star Trek_
 - The Disney Star Wars trilogy wasn't **that** bad
 - _Return of the Jedi_ was worse than _The Last Jedi_
-- _Planet of Twilight_ wasn't bad, a fit Hutt is a cool idea
+- _Planet of Twilight_ was better than the _Young Jedi Knights_ series
 - Post-Disney Star Wars Expanded Universe is even better than the Legends EU
 - The B. Herbert/K.J.
 Anderson _Dune_ novels aren't that bad, just not as good as Frank Herbert's
 - _Goonies_ is not great